Google Cloud Architect Certification

-Less then a couple of months after I got certified as a Project Manager, I decided to invest in an area that I was not fully confident that I know the stuff: defining cloud architecture.
-I started to create, develop and manage cloud systems for just the past 5 years or so, and it evolved really rapidly.
+Less than a couple of months after I got certified as a Project Manager, I decided to invest in an area that I was not fully confident that I know the stuff: defining cloud architecture.
+I started to create, develop and manage cloud systems in just the past 5 years or so, and it evolved super rapidly.

-So, applying for a such certification would require an extra study by my part.
+So, applying for a such certification would require extra study on my part.
 There were areas that I definitively do not grasp, such as networking and many Kubernetes corners.
 I decided to go with my beloved Coursera.
 I did a couple of free and paid courses there and I love it.
 Also, it which was the official training platform for Google products and services.
-Google itself design the courses and their employees that teach them.
+Google itself design the courses and its employees that teach them.
 So there is some comfort.

 The course is very practical.
-They provide a demo but real user to allow students to act in Google Cloud environment for real.
-So one actually interact, create, update and delete real things.
+They provide a demo but real user to allow students to act in a Google Cloud environment for real.
+So one interacts, creates, updates, and deletes real things.
 It’s a major factor.
-Hands on baby!
+Hands-on baby!

-I went to the examination was much more relaxed.
-They were as much as professional as the PMI guys, but more relaxed and humane.
+I went to the examination and was much more relaxed.
+They were as much as professional as the PMI guys but more relaxed and humane.
 I passed.

-I definitively learned a lot.
-It will help me in the future and current projects.
-Even being a Google Cloud focused, it addressed many of the issues of a generic cloud architect in any provider.
+I learned a lot for sure.
+It will help me in future and current projects.
+Even being Google Cloud-focused, it addressed many of the issues of a generic cloud architect in any provider.

-I can assure I can handle the job.
-From computing, serverless, storage and, yes, networking, I’m pretty confident I can design a better pretty cost-efficient solution than before.
-In the evolving cloud business, as long I keep updated, it’s a new passion that I am really excited.
+I can assure you I can handle the job.
+From computing, serverless, storage, and, yes, networking, I’m pretty confident I can design a better pretty cost-efficient solution than before.
+In the evolving cloud business, as long I keep updated, it’s a new passion that I am so excited about.